kkbankol-ibm/serverless-language-translation/README.md

 ### 2. Deploy MQTT Feed

-Install the MQTT package/feed found in the openwhisk-package-mqtt-watson submodule [here](https://github.com/kkbankol-ibm/openwhisk-package-mqtt-watson).
-This "feed" enables the Cloud Functions service to subscribe to one or more MQTT topics and invoke actions in response to incoming messages.
+Install the MQTT "feed" found in the openwhisk-package-mqtt-watson submodule [here](https://github.com/kkbankol-ibm/openwhisk-package-mqtt-watson).
+This feed enables the Cloud Functions service to subscribe to one or more MQTT topics and invoke actions in response to incoming messages.
 To see more on how feeds work with IBM Cloud Functions, please visit these [documents](https://github.com/apache/incubator-openwhisk/blob/master/docs/feeds.md)

 <!-- Next, we'll need to deploy a "feed" for our IoT Platform service.
 This feed has the ability to subscribe to a specific MQTT channel and execute a function every time a new message comes in.